 With Kissflow Integration, there are a number of workflows you can create from scratch.
 Here’re a few examples to help inspire you:

 - Create Google Calendar events from new Trello cards.

 - Add new rows on Google Sheet for every new CRM lead.

 - Send an email reminder to your colleague for every new item added to your Kissflow Process.

 A connector makes services or applications communicate with each other.
 It allows you to do something that the apps or devices couldn't do on their own.
 Connectors can serve as an adapter to perform internal actions or access external third-party applications.
 Connectors comprise of trigger events, action events, and search events based on the use cases they serve.

 A trigger is the primary event of your connector that starts other actions in your workflow.

 An action is an event a connector performs after it is triggered.
+There are search actions as well.
+These kind of actions find specific data based on your requirement.
 For example, if you want to send an email each time you receive a helpdesk ticket, the action is send an email.
 You can have multiple actions for your integration.